-- · recommending to our Board of Directors nominees for election as directors at any meeting of shareholders and nominees to fill vacancies on the board; - considering candidates proposed by shareholders in accordance with the requirements in the Committee charter; - overseeing the administration of the Company's Code of Ethics; - reviewing with the entire Board of Directors, on an annual basis, the requisite skills and criteria for board candidates and the composition of the board as a whole; - the authority to retain search firms to assist in identifying board candidates, approve the terms of the search firm's engagement, and cause the Company to pay the engaged search firm's engagement fee; - · recommending to our Board of Directors on an annual basis the directors to be appointed to each committee of the Board of Directors; - · overseeing an annual self-evaluation of our Board of Directors and its committees to determine whether it and its committees are functioning effectively; and - · developing and recommending to the board a set of corporate governance guidelines applicable to the Company.
+- · recommending to the board of directors nominees for election as directors at any meeting of stockholders and nominees to fill vacancies on the board; - considering candidates proposed by stockholders in accordance with the requirements in the Committee charter; - overseeing the administration of the Company's Code of Ethics; - · reviewing with the entire board of directors, on an annual basis, the requisite skills and criteria for board candidates and the composition of the board as a whole; - having the authority to retain search firms to assist in identifying board candidates, approve the terms of the search firm's engagement, and cause the Company to pay the engaged search firm's engagement fee; - recommending to the board of directors on an annual basis the directors to be appointed to each committee of the board of directors; - · overseeing an annual self-evaluation of the board of directors and its committees to determine whether it and its committees are functioning effectively; and - · developing and recommending to the board a set of corporate governance guidelines applicable to the Company.

-Mr. Erhman serves as Chairman of the Corporate Governance and Nominating Committee.
+Mr. Ehrman serves as the Chairman of the Corporate Governance and Nominating Committee.